m-krisnandi/m-krisnandi/README.md

 Introduce my name is **Muhamad Krisnandi**.
 - 🔭 Back End Developer at Telkom Indonesia
 - 🌱 I’m currently learning to Go, Typescript, and Google Cloud Platform.
-- 🎓 I'm a fresh gradute **Informatics Engineering Student** at [Universitas Islam Negeri Sunan Gunung Djati Bandung](https://uinsgd.ac.id/).
+- 🎓 I'm fresh graduate with a degree in **Informatics Engineering** at [Universitas Islam Negeri Sunan Gunung Djati Bandung](https://uinsgd.ac.id/).
 - 👨🏻‍💻 I am also a **Student** at [Dicoding](https://www.dicoding.com/) and Cloud Computing **Graduate** at [Bangkit Academy](https://bangkit.academy) 2022.
 If you are interested in getting to know me, please follow the account [Linkedin](https://www.linkedin.com/in/muhamad-krisnandi).